vramework/vramework-website/content/code.md

 // The type of the core services
 // Examples are:
 // - header service: This is a service that just exposes the header via a cleaner API
-// - database service: This returns a lazy loaded transaction so that everything in the function
+// - database service: This returns a lazy-loaded transaction so that everything in the function
 // runs within one.
-If you don't need a transaction you can just use the databasePool on the
+If you don't need a transaction you can just use the database pool on the
-// singleton sessions which in can point to read replicas export interface CoreServices extends CoreSingletonServices {
+// singleton sessions which can point to read replicas export interface CoreServices extends CoreSingletonServices {
 }
 ```